Cubitus: Short films

 In 1977, the strip was adapted into an animated short film pilot by the Belgian studio Belvision, featuring the voices of André Gevrey, Georges Pradez and Guy Pion.
-It was released on VHS by Regie Cassette Video in the 1980s as a part of Les héros du journal de Tintin ("The Heroes of Tintin"), a compilation of animated short pilots adapted from comics from the Tintin magazine by Belvision, and broadcast on Radio-Québec's Ciné-cadeau on December 29, 1984 and January 1, 1986, and Télétoon in 2000.
+The backgrounds were done by Michel Leloup.
+The film was released on VHS by Regie Cassette Video in the 1980s as a part of Les héros du journal de Tintin ("The Heroes of Tintin"), a compilation of animated short pilots adapted from comics from the Tintin magazine by Belvision, and broadcast on Radio-Québec's Ciné-cadeau on December 29, 1984 and January 1, 1986, and Télétoon in 2000.

-On November 28, 1984, the strip was adapted into three animated sequences on La bande à Bédé.
+On November 28, 1984, the strip was adapted into animated sequences on La bande à Bédé.

 Anime

 In 1988, the strip was adapted into a Japanese cartoon series named Don Don: Domeru to Ron, which was re-titled as Wowser for US audiences.
 Dubbed by Saban Entertainment, it is the only part of Cubitus that has been translated into English.

 In 2011, there were plans to adapt the strip into a new 3D computer animated series.
 The series was produced by Ellipsanime and Storimages.